arras-energy/static-website/about/index.md

 US Department of Energy’s (DOE) Office of Electricity to study modern power systems with high renewables, energy storage and demand response at the distribution level.
 GridLAB-D has been available to the public since 2008.
-The DOE version of GridLAB-D is highly versatile and scalable, but it has several important limitations for the use-cases that are common to utilities serving ratepayers in California.
+The DOE version of GridLAB-D is highly versatile and scalable, but it has several important limitations for the [use-cases][use-cases] that are common to utilities serving ratepayers in California.
 Specifically,
 1. GridLAB-D is difficult to install and deploy in the diverse operating environments found at utilities in California.
 2. GridLAB-D requires data that is often difficult to obtain from public sources or is only available from tools and databases that are proprietary and often difficult to access.
-3. There are no standard analysis methodologies implemented in GridLAB-D for the identified use-cases required by California utilities.
+3. There are no standard analysis methodologies implemented in GridLAB-D for the identified [use-cases][use-cases] required by California utilities.
 4. Regulatory agencies need open-source software to perform analyses to consider distribution and tariff planning questions for renewable integration, energy storage and demand response.